brandtd/take-home-problem/README.md

 ## Verification

-The solution using some GTest unit tests to verify expected behaviors.
+The solution uses some GTest unit tests with hardcoded expected values to verify expected behaviors.

 ## 3rd Party Libraries

 This code makes use of some pretty great libraries to help with parsing the input file and ensuring unit values are handled correctly.
-Boost was left out just because how painful it can be to include boost.
-I always find it a pain setting up where boost is installed.
-The 3rd party libraries used in this project are nice and simple enough that they can be added as subtrees to the repo.
+Boost was left out because of how painful it can be to include; I always find it a pain setting up where boost is installed.
+The 3rd party libraries used in this project are nice enough that they can be added as subtrees to the repo.

 ### Units
 https://github.com/nholthaus/units